-This method allows you to determine the amount of your instalment payments yourself, based on the amount of net income tax payable and contributions for the previous year.
+This metho yourself, based on the amount of net income tax payable and contributions for the previous year.

 Method 3: Current-year method

 This method allows you to determine the amount of your instalment payments yourself.
 It may be to your advantage to choose this method if you estimate that your net income tax payable and contributions for the current year will be lower than for the previous year.